1it/1it.github.io/_posts/2023-12-10-10-years-of-docker.markdown

 Many developers and administrators used Docker for other purposes, considering it as a more convenient and lightweight replacement for VMs.
 Treating Docker, containers as a full-fledged OS, people were running multiple processes in them, which was doable but not an intended use for a single-process environment.

 For example, I witnessed how people launched their PHP application, an SSH daemon, and, for example, a Zabbix or Nagios agent using a supervisor (at that time things like Zabbix, Nagios and its forks were very popular).

 Despite its impressive success and attention from the community, Docker also faced constructive criticism during the initial stages of its development.
 Comments were most often directed at the following aspects:

-    Process isolation: Docker does not provide the same degree of isolation as traditional virtual machines.
+- Process isolation: Docker does not provide the same degree of isolation as traditional virtual machines.
 This means that containers can influence each other, which raises security and stability concerns.
-    Network configuration complexity: Setting up networking for containers in Docker can be challenging, especially when working with multiple containers and microservice architectures.
+- Network configuration complexity: Setting up networking for containers in Docker can be challenging, especially when working with multiple containers and microservice architectures.
-    Monolithic application: In the early days, Docker containers were sometimes used to run monolithic applications, which was not always the best practice for microservice architectures.
+- Monolithic application: In the early days, Docker containers were sometimes used to run monolithic applications, which was not always the best practice for microservice architectures.

 It’s worth noting that the Docker community has been actively working to improve and resolve these issues.
 Subsequent versions of Docker introduced many improvements in security, isolation, and network management.
 Criticism became the driving force behind the development of Docker, and it has improved greatly over time.

 There was also a strange moment in history when one day, without a notice and a proper explanation, Docker was renamed to Moby.
 This caused everyone to be at least bewildered.
 The change of name on GitHub and, accordingly, the change of all paths in the code was not very warmly received by the community and especially by the project’s contributors.
 From this point on, the commercial company Docker began to actively look for ways to make money on its product without abandoning its Open Source roots.

-    Read more about the event in the historical pull request in the Moby Git repositoryHub’e, Eng.

 ## What Docker really is